Page created on December 15, 2018. Last updated on November 16, 2022 at 18:54

 - Hormones like insulin, glucagon, gastrin and prolactin

 BUN (blood urea nitrogen) measures the amount of nitrogen as part of the urea molecule in the blood, instead of measuring the amount of urea itself.
 It’s really silly and is mostly in use in USA and America-influenced countries.
 However, you can and should think of BUN as the same as the urea content in the blood.
-In Norway at least, we use the urea level instead of BUN.
+In Norway and Hungary we use the urea level instead of BUN.
+Urea is sometimes called carbamide

 The urea level in the blood is called blood urea nitrogen (BUN).
 It’s normally between 6 and 20 mg/dL.
-The condition where there is high BUN (but no uraemia (yet)) is called azotaemia.
 Symptoms of uraemia start to appear when the BUN reaches around 80 mg/dL.

-It’s difficult to pinpoint exactly at which phase of chronic renal failure uraemia occurs.
+It’s difficult to pinpoint exactly at which phase of chronic kidney disease uraemia occurs, as it depends on several factors.
 Urea and creatinine levels in the serum have noticeable increase when GFR is below 50% of normal.
 However, phase I and II are often asymptomatic for the patient, even though they already have some degree of uraemia at phase II.
-Uraemia is most characteristic in end-stage renal failure.
+Uraemia is most characteristic in end stage kidney disease, the last stage of chronic kidney disease.

 From topic 64.
 Recall that end-stage renal failure occurs when GFR is less than 15% than normal.
 At this point will the excretory functions be so impaired that phosphate and protons are retained.